rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 program in don't generally work.
-A cryptographic engineer often needs to worry about concerns all the way up and down the stack simultaneously: from application layer concerns, to runtime semantics like the [Java Language Specification][jls], to FFI sementics and the C ABI on all relevant platforms, to the underlying CPU, to the mathematical underpinnings themselves.
+A cryptographic engineer often needs to worry about concerns all the way up and down the stack simultaneously: from application layer concerns, to runtime semantics like the [Java Language Specification][jls], to FFI semantics and the C ABI on all relevant platforms, to the underlying CPU, to the mathematical underpinnings themselves.
 The engineer has to manage all of those, often while being hamstrung by flawed designs like TLS' MAC-then-pad-then-encrypt mess.